-- To recognize electrical and computer engineering graduates who have made significant contributions to the profession and in so doing have brought credit to the Department of Electrical & Computer Engineering at Texas Tech.
+- To recognize electrical and computer engineering graduates who have made significant contributions to the profession and in so doing have brought credit to the Department of Electrical and Computer Engineering at Texas Tech.

 - To inspire students in the electrical and computer engineering programs to achieve success in their selected fields of endeavor.

-A minimum of 90 percent of the members shall be graduates of the Texas Tech Department of Electrical & Computer Engineering.
+A minimum of 90 percent of the members shall be graduates of the Texas Tech Department of Electrical and Computer Engineering.
 Graduates of other electrical and computer engineering schools who meet item one under purpose can be elected up to 10% of the total population of the Academy.

 Methods of Selection

 - Nominations will be requested in an annual mailout to all ECE graduates.
 Minimum background information requirements will be included in the mailout.
 Nominations will be accepted from any interested individual.
 Nominations must include enough background information on the nominee to provide selection consideration.

 - A six (6) member committee will select all award recipients.
 The committee membership will be as follows: ECE Department Chair (Committee Chair), Industrial Advisory Board Chair, and IEEE Student Chapter President.
 In addition, the Department Chair will appoint a faculty representative, a past recipient of the Academy recognition, and an "at large" participant.